tosin2013/ansiblesafe/README.md

 ## Features
 * Generate ansible vault files to be used for playbooks
-* pull secrets from HashiCorp Vault ans create ansible vault files
+* Pull secrets from HashiCorp Vault and create ansible vault files
 * write ansible vault values to HashiCorp Vault

 ## Outputs